hycis/Mozi/doc/README.md

 file that is readable by AutoEncoder by using the script [specs2data.py](../scripts/specs2data.py)

-to know all the options available for the script, use
+In order to know all the options available for the script, use

 ```bash
 $ python specs2data.py -h
 ```

-Example to merge p276 spec files into one npy file (splits = 1)
+For example, in order to merge p276 spec files into one npy file (splits = 1), issue

 ```bash
 $ python specs2data.py --spec_files /path/to/p276/*.spec --splits 1 --input_spec_dtype f4